Traveling to London for the First Time: Tips & Tricks for Your Visit

 5. Save Time and Money on London’s Major Attractions

+TIP: If you want to make the most of your time in London, book skip-the-line tickets and priority passes at the most popular attractions.
 Yes, they are expensive but think of it this way.
 What’s the point of paying all that money to travel to London to then spend all your time queuing instead of sightseeing…

 The London Pass

 One of the best ways to see a lot of the major attractions in London with a priority entrance is The London Pass.
-For example, it includes FREE entrance to places like The Tower of London, The View from the Shard, Westminster Abbey, London Bridge, or London Zoo and experiences like the Thames River Cruise or Hop-on Hop-off bus tour (to mention just a few)…
+For example, it includes entrance to places like The Tower of London, The View from the Shard, Westminster Abbey, London Bridge, or London Zoo and experiences like the Thames River Cruise or Hop-on Hop-off bus tour (to mention just a few)…

 However, it only makes sense to get the pass if you visit at least 2-3 of the included attractions per day, so you need to decide if it’s worth it for you.